 sudo apt install dirmngr ca-certificates software-properties-common apt-transport-https curl -y

-To install Plex from the official source, you need to add the Plex repository to your Debian system.
+Add the Plex repository to your Debian system to install Plex from the official source.
 This ensures you install and update the software directly from the official repository using the APT package manager.

 First, open your terminal and import the Plex GPG key with the following command: